claroline/Claroline/doc/tags/README.md

 # HOW TO FETCH TAGGED OBJECTS #
 ###############################

-To fetch tagged objects, a "Claroline\CoreBundle\Event\GenericDatasEvent" event has also to be dispatched.
+To fetch tagged objects, a "Claroline\CoreBundle\Event\GenericDataEvent" event has also to be dispatched.
 Event name must be "claroline_retrieve_tagged_objects".
 Event "datas" field must be an array defined as followed :